ilundberg [at] princeton.edu

 With Alexandra Killewald, Demography, June 2017, [paper] [replication materials] [accessible summary]

-How prevalent is housing eviction among urban American children? (with Louis Donnelly, under review) Ethnographic research suggests that housing eviction has become a common experience among urban renters, particularly those with children.
+How prevalent is housing eviction among urban American children? (with Louis Donnelly, conditionally accepted) Ethnographic research suggests that housing eviction has become a common experience among urban renters, particularly those with children.
 With Louis Donnelly, I use 5 waves of panel data from the Fragile Families and Child Wellbeing Study to estimate the proportion of urban American children born in 1998-2000 who experience an eviction by age 15.

 I completed general exams in three areas of specialization.
 Princeton's sociology department requires students to demonstrate depth of knowledge in three subfields of our choice before advancing to candidacy.
 These fields represent areas of focus in which I hope to publish in the future.

 Frontiers of causal inference: Nonparametrics, dimensionality, and time